-- 1. Complete a Phase 3 Student Teaching Application form by December 15 of the year prior to student teaching.
+- 1. Complete a Phase 3 Student Teaching Application form by the first Friday of December, of the year prior to student teaching.
 Applications are available in LOHR 19.
 The application must include a one page essay: Experiences that have prepared me to be a teacher. - 2.
 Submit the name of their advisor or department chair for a departmental recommendation for student teaching.
-The Department Chair and the Candidate's Academic Advisor should complete reference forms. - Submit a name for Faculty Reference from one additional faculty member 3. (half time or more) outside their major department. - Have a cumulative college grade point average (GPA) of 2.5 or higher.
-4. (History/Government must have a Cumulative GPA of 3.0 or higher in the major content area)

-- Secure advisor's assurance that the student will have completed all Professional Education Core Courses (with the exception of ED 448) prior to the beginning of the student teaching semester. - 6.
-Prior to an interview by the Teacher Education Committee, all candidates for student teaching must be in good standing in all facets of Tabor College life. - Be interviewed by the Teacher Education Committee prior to assignment of student teaching.
+The Department Chair and the Candidate's Academic Advisor should complete reference forms. - 3.
+Submit a name for Faculty Reference from one additional faculty member (half time or more) outside their major department. - 4.
+Have a cumulative college grade point average (GPA) of 2.5 or higher.
+(History/Government must have a Cumulative GPA of 3.0 or higher in the major content area) - Secure advisor's assurance that the student will have completed all Professional Education Core Courses (with the exception of ED 448) prior to the beginning of the student teaching semester. - Prior to an interview by the Teacher Education Committee, all candidates for student teaching must be in good standing in all facets of Tabor College life, including a satisfactory dispositional review. - 7.
+Be interviewed by the Teacher Education Committee prior to assignment of student teaching.
 Candidates will only be eligible for an interview after all references have been submitted, and they have met all other criteria.